-Resident doctors across England began a six-day strike on April 7, 2024, after rejecting the government's pay and workforce deal.
-The British Medical Association (BMA), representing about 55,000 resident doctors—nearly half of the medical workforce—argued that the offer failed to reverse years of pay erosion and address staffing pressures.
+Resident doctors in England entered their sixth day of a six-day strike on April 7, 2024, after rejecting the government's pay and workforce deal.
+The British Medical Association (BMA), representing about 55,000 resident doctors, nearly half of the medical workforce, argued that the offer failed to reverse years of pay erosion and address staffing pressures.

 Key Takeaways

-- The government withdrew its pledge to fund 1,000 additional specialty training posts.
+- Government withdraws pledge to fund 1,000 additional specialty training posts after ultimatum passes without resolution

-- Health Secretary Wes Streeting estimated the strike would cost the NHS about £300m over six days.
+- Health Secretary Wes Streeting estimates £300m cost over six-day walkout

 The strike comes during the Easter holiday period and is set to run until April 13.
 Prime Minister Keir Starmer issued a 48-hour ultimatum for an agreement, which passed without resolution.
 As a result, the government withdrew its pledge to fund 1,000 additional specialty training posts, contingent on the deal being accepted.